jeffThompson/DesigningWithData/README.md

 >"Getting information from a table is like extracting sunlight from a cucumber." – Arthur and Henry Farquhar, 1981

-This semester will begin by considering data with only analog technology: pencil and paper.
-From there, we’ll use Adobe Illustrator for developing print graphics, along with more complex but readily available tools like Microsoft Excel for manipulating data.
-Towards the middle of the semester, we’ll look at writing simple programs in Python to load, clean, and extract information from large data sets.
-This class assumes you’ve never used any of these tools before, but if you have it will allow you to make more complex, exciting projects.
+We'll begin by considering what can constitute data and analog ways of presenting it.
+From there, we'll use Adobe Illustrator for developing print graphics, along with more complex but readily-available tools like Microsoft Excel for manipulating data.
+In the second half of the semester, we'll work with Processing, a coding platform that will allow us to parse and visualize massive datasets.
+This class assumes you’ve never used any of these tools before, but if you have your experience will allow you to make more complex, exciting projects.

-You will create several shorter projects followed by the development of a large final project of your own devising.
-While much of our work will be print-based, you will be welcome to consider non-traditional output formats such as videos, websites, installations, sculpture, and sonification, too.
-Along the way, we’ll also talk about the influence of data on our daily life and society, look at examples of artists and designers working with data in interesting ways, dig for data online (the data equivalent of dumpster diving), and make lots of stuff.

 For information about
 Homework, grades, etc, please see `CoursePolicies.md`.